-- 12. Preservation of Federally Assisted Housing.
-If the project is for preservation of federally assisted housing, please provide a copy of all relevant documents, as applicable: - a.
+12. Preservation of Federally Assisted Housing.
+If the project is for preservation of federally assisted housing, please provide a copy of all relevant documents, as applicable:

+- a.
 Multifamily Workbook Preservation Data tab; - b.
 Housing Assistance Payment (HAP) Contract; - c.
 Regulatory Agreement; - d.
 Filing documents of intent to opt out; - e.
 Note, Mortgage and other loan documents that describe the ability to prepay the financing including required approvals and/or penalties; - f.
 Amortization schedules; - g.
 Restrictive covenants; - h.
-Copy of most recent REAC or RD inspection report or other evidence of physical deterioration that would threaten the HAP Contract; - A map detailing the strategic location including specific proximity to services; - j.
-At least three market comparables for each bedroom size to indicate what market units might be achievable at the property without the federal assistance restrictions; and - k.
+Copy of most recent Real Estate Assessment Center (REAC) or Rural Development (RD) inspection report or other evidence of physical deterioration that would threaten the HAP Contract; - A map detailing the strategic location including specific proximity to services; - At least three market comparables for each bedroom size to indicate what market units might be achievable at the property without the federal assistance restrictions; and - k.
 Narrative describing the deterioration of current ownership/management entity capacity.